sciboy12/Abs-C/README.md

 # Abs-C
 Abs ported to C

-Thanks to danil1petrov, who is the original creator of this code.
+Thanks to danil1petrov, who is the original creator of this port.

 If you encounter any problems, please ask on the discord or file an issue regarding it.